mortonne/psifr/paper/paper.md

 # Statement of Need

-Existing packages for analysis of free recall data include `EMBAM` and `Quail`. `EMBAM` is implemented in MATLAB, making it difficult to use with the extensive data science ecosystem in Python.
+Existing packages for analysis of free recall data include `EMBAM` and `Quail`. `EMBAM` (also known as `Behavioral Toolbox`) is implemented in MATLAB, making it difficult to use with the extensive data science ecosystem in Python.
 It is also relatively difficult to extend, with programming of new analyses often requiring substantial effort.
+The `pybeh` package is a Python port of `EMBAM` written using `numpy`.
+As it is a fairly direct port of EMBAM, `pybeh` does not make use of some of the advantages  of Python, such as the advanced data science packages of `Pandas` and `Seaborn`.
 `Quail`, a Python package, provides some similar functionality to `Psifr`, including analysis of recall order.
 However, while `Quail` uses a separate data structure to store free